subashiT/subashiT/README.md

 ---

-🧑‍🔬 As an Electronics and Telecommunication Engineering undergraduate from [Sri Lanka Technological Campus](www.sltc.ac.lk), I'm interested in all things electronics and programming.
-I spend most of my time working my campus work and writing different pieces of code.
-I also like to fix electronic equipment and even design my own.
+🧑‍🔬 As an Electronics and Telecommunication Engineering undergraduate from [Sri Lanka Technological Campus](www.sltc.ac.lk), I'm interested in all things electronic and programming related.
+I spend most of my time working on my campus work and writing different pieces of code in my free time.
+I also like to fix electronic equipment and even design my own if I get the chance.

 **Skills:** Electronic Engineering ⚡ | FPGAs &nbsp;𓇲&nbsp; | Programming 💻 | Graphic Designing 📊 | Teamwork 🤝 | Writing 📝